kanboard/kanboard/doc/plugin-authorization-architecture.markdown

 --------------------

 The Access List (ACL) is based on the controller class name and the method name.
-The list of access are handled by the class `Kanboard\Core\Security\AccessMap`.
+The list of access is handled by the class `Kanboard\Core\Security\AccessMap`.

 There are two access map: one for the application and another one for projects.

 - Application access map: `$this->applicationAccessMap`
 - Project access map: `$this->projectAccessMap`

-Example to define a new policy from your plugin:
+Examples to define a new policy from your plugin:

 ```php
 // All methods of the class MyController: